About Us

 RESEARCHER

-Dr. Priddie is a Research Project Associate for the National Survey of Student Engagement.
-Additionally, she holds a Certificate in Institutional Research that is under the direction of Dr. Vic Borden.
+Dr. Priddie is a Research Project Associate for the National Survey of Student Engagement and holds a certification in institutional research.